zyzalfors/WinFormDB/README.md

 # WinFormDB
-A trivial WinForm desktop app that interacts with a SQL Server database using ADO.NET.
+A toy WinForm desktop app that interacts with a SQL Server database using ADO.NET.